Purdue University system: IUPUC

+On August 12, 2022, the boards of trustees of both Purdue and IU announced that IUPUI will split into two separate universities, with completion of the split becoming official on July 1, 2024.
+IUPUC was renamed IU Columbus and has continued to be a regional education center administered through IU Indianapolis following the split.
+Only the mechanical engineering program, which had been accredited through the Purdue School of Engineering and Technology at IUPUI, is now administered through the new Purdue University in Indianapolis.

+IPFW

+IPFW was a public university in Fort Wayne, Indiana.
+Founded in 1964, IPFW was a cooperatively managed regional campus of two state university systems: Indiana University and Purdue University.
+IPFW offered more than 200 graduate and undergraduate degree programs through IU or Purdue universities.

+On July 1, 2018, the two universities parted company in Fort Wayne.
+The health sciences programs on the campus became Indiana University Fort Wayne, and the other programs became Purdue University Fort Wayne (PFW).

 Athletics

-Three campuses of the Purdue University system sponsor NCAA Division I teams.
+Two campuses of the Purdue University system sponsor NCAA Division I teams.
 The Purdue Boilermakers, representing the West Lafayette main campus, field 18 teams, including the system's only football team.
 The Boilermakers are members of the Big Ten Conference in the Football Bowl Subdivision.
-The IUPUI Jaguars and Purdue Fort Wayne Mastodons respectively field 14 and 16 teams, with all of both schools' teams except the PFW men's volleyball team competing in the Horizon League.
-The PFW men's volleyball team competes in the Midwestern Intercollegiate Volleyball Association.
-Purdue Northwest Pride fields 15 NCAA Division II teams, all of which compete in the Great Lakes Intercollegiate Athletic Conference.
+The Purdue Fort Wayne Mastodons field 14 teams, with all except the PFW men's volleyball team competing in the Horizon League - the PFW men's volleyball team competes in the Midwestern Intercollegiate Volleyball Association.
+The Purdue Northwest Pride fields 15 NCAA Division II teams, all of which compete in the Great Lakes Intercollegiate Athletic Conference.

-Starting in the 2022-2023 academic year, four teams of the IUPUC Crimson Pride will compete in the River States Conference of the National Association of Intercollegiate Athletics.
-IUPUC will field eight teams starting in the 2023-2024 academic year.
+Formerly, the IUPUI Jaguars fielded 14 teams, but their entire athletics program transitioned to IU Indianapolis, with an athletic brand name of IU Indy, following the IUPUI split in July 2024.
+The same is true for the IUPUC Crimson Pride, whose four teams started competition in the River States Conference of the National Association of Intercollegiate Athletics in the 2022–23 academic year.
+IUPUC added four more teams in 2023–24, its last academic year before the IUPUI split.
+After the split, the IUPUC athletic program transferred to IU Columbus.

 Administration

 Purdue University is managed by a ten-member board of trustees all of whom are appointed by the governor of Indiana.
 Three of these trustees are Purdue graduates nominated by the alumni association, while another must be a current full-time student.

 The university president is the chief executive officer of Purdue.
-Each campus—with the exceptions of West Lafayette and IUPUC—also has a chancellor.
+Some campuses—with the exceptions of West Lafayette and the new Purdue University in Indianapolis—also have a chancellor.
 The powers of a chancellor at the West Lafayette campus are exercised by the president.
-IUPUC's leader has the title of vice-chancellor and serves under the chancellor of IUPUI.